61 miles - Holtville, CA; Cycling on Interstate 8; USA and Mexico Border Fence; Arizona State Line - February 12, 2017

 For me, it was a tougher day.

-It was difficulty to maintain a decent speed.
+It was difficult to maintain a decent speed.

 For about six miles, all vehicular traffic (for both directions) was detoured onto the two-lane frontage road.